AraiKensuke/LOST/README.md

 ##  Creating simulated data

 ##  Running
-Whether using real or simulated data, the template `cpRunTemplate`
+Whether using real or simulated data, the template `cpRunTemplate` will create a file that looks like "wp_<tr0>-<tr1>_<C>_<R>.py" in the "RESULTS/inferosc" directory.
+The user should specify the range of trials to use and the number of complex and real roots.
+4 and 1 are safe bets for the umber of roots.